Catherine Lacoste: Career

-Playing in just her third professional golf tournament, she was the first European and only the second non-U.S.-citizen to win an LPGA major after Fay Crocker of Uruguay (whose father was American), and she remained the only French woman to have done so until Patricia Meunier-Lebouc won the 2003 Kraft Nabisco Championship.
-Lacoste was the youngest women ever and she remains the only amateur ever to win the U.S. Women's Open.
+Playing on this occasion – as an amateur – in just her third professional golf tournament, she was the first European and only the second non-U.S.-citizen to win an LPGA major after Fay Crocker of Uruguay (whose father was American), and she remained the only French woman to have done so until Patricia Meunier-Lebouc won the 2003 Kraft Nabisco Championship.
+Lacoste was the youngest woman ever and remains the only amateur ever to win the U.S. Women's Open.
+It was also the first win by an amateur on the LPGA Tour.

 Trying to defend her U.S. Open title in 1968, she finished tied 13th and never again entered the U.S. Women's Open.
 Lacoste won the 1968 Women's Western Amateur, one of the most prestigious amateur tournaments in the United States.
 At the 1968 Espirito Santo Trophy at Victoria Golf Club, Melbourne, Australia, Lacoste was again the individual winner and the French team bronze-medalists.

-In 1969, Lacoste won the two most important amateur tournaments in the world, the U.S. Women's Amateur and the British Ladies Amateur, becoming the third women in golfing history to achieve that feat in the same year.
+In 1969, Lacoste won the two most important amateur tournaments in the world, the U.S. Women's Amateur and the British Ladies Amateur, becoming the third woman in golfing history to achieve that feat in the same year.
 Only one other player has done that since.
 Lacoste and her mother are the only mother and daughter to have both won the British Ladies Amateur.
 This year Lacoste became the only women to have held the open amateur titles of United States, Great Britain, France and Spain at the same time.
 The same year, Lacoste made her first appearance at the European Ladies' Team Championship and led the French team to victory.

 At the age of 25, having won several of the most prestigious tournaments in the world, Lacoste retired from tournament golf, except a few appearances in France and Spain, and never turned professional.

 The following years, Lacoste continued to play for her country's team at the Espirito Santo Trophy, where she finished second individually in 1970 and in 1976, and the European Ladies' Team Championship, being part of the winning team again in 1975.
 After her competitive career, she served as a non-playing captain of the French women's senior amateur team.